-The Motus Wildlife Tracking System is a collaborative research network that uses coordinated automated radio telemetry arrays to study movements of small animals across North America.
+The Motus Wildlife Tracking System is a collaborative research network that uses coordinated automated radio telemetry arrays to study movements of small animals across North America -- including North Bay!

 For more than three decades, the Nipissing Naturalists Club have celebrated and explored the natural attractions of our region, sharing curiosity, knowledge, and enthusiasm for the wildlife and landscape of the region.
-Members of the Nipissing Naturalists are working with the North Bay-Mattawa Conservation Authority (NBMCA) and Bird Studies Canada to put North Bay on the Motus network.
+Members of the Nipissing Naturalists have been working with the North Bay-Mattawa Conservation Authority (NBMCA) and Bird Studies Canada to get North Bay on the Motus network.

-The site we’re currently investigating for the tower is in NBMCA’s Laurentian Escarpment Conservation Area, at the Laurentian Ski Hill.

 The North Bay-Mattawa Conservation Authority has set up a fund for the "MOTUS Wildlife Tracking Tower".
 You can now make a donation through NBMCA and receive a charitable tax receipt for your donation!
 Donors who make an online donation through the NBMCA page on CanadaHelps.org will receive their tax receipt by email immediately following their donation.

-(Be sure to choose "MOTUS Wildlife Tracking Tower" as the fund!)
+Choose "MOTUS Wildlife Tracking Tower" as the fund!

 Mati Sauks - $1,000